-The objective of this engagement was to analyze risks of illegal, improper or erroneous purchases and payments.
-The IG of each executive agency with more than \$10 million in travel card spending conduct periodic audits or reviews of travel card programs to analyze risks of illegal, improper, or erroneous purchases and payments.
+The objective of this engagement was to analyze the risks of illegal, improper or erroneous purchases and payments.
+The Inspectors General of each executive agency with more than \$10 million in travel card spending conduct periodic audits or reviews of travel card programs to analyze risks of illegal, improper, or erroneous purchases and payments.
 USAID historically exceeds \$10 million in travel card expenses, consequently an audit is warranted.

 Consequently, GKA, P.C.
-(GKA) focused the scope of the audit on the following:
+(GKA) focused the audit on the following:

-- Assess, identify and analyze the risks of illegal, improper or erroneous purchases and payments; - Determine whether USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants; and - Determine whether Government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the Federal Travel Regulations (FTR).
+- Assess, identify, and analyze the risks of illegal, improper or erroneous purchases and payments. - Determine whether USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants; and - Determine whether Government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the Federal Travel Regulations (FTR).

-The scope of the audit encompassed transactions occurring in FY 2020, October 1, 2019 to September 30, 2020.
+The scope of the audit encompassed transactions occurring in FY 2022, October 1, 2021, to September 30, 2022.

-We tested a sample of 78 travel vouchers as part of our audit.
+We tested a sample of 45 travel vouchers as part of our audit.

-The audit, which was performed from February 2021 through June 2021, was conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS).
+The audit, which was performed from January 2023 through May 2023, was conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS).
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
 More information on the scope and methodology can be found in Appendix A.